kubernetes/enhancements/keps/sig-api-machinery/6264-storage-object-compression/README.md

 formula suits both a memory-constrained control plane and a read-heavy one.
-Two properties of such a field are worth stating: it would be process-scoped while `resources` is per-resource, because the semaphore protects process memory rather than any one resource; and because the read path must stay live with the gate off and with no configuration file, the derived default would still apply in that case, which is safe but not tunable.
+Two properties of such a field are worth stating: it would be process-scoped while `resources` is per-resource, because the semaphore protects process memory rather than any one resource; and because the read path must stay live with no configuration file at all, the derived default would still apply in that case, which is safe but not tunable.

 The memory ceiling either way is `n × (40 KiB + MaxPlaintextBytes)`, approximately `n × 1.54 MiB`, or